-The Solo, Small Firm and General Practice Division’s 2013–2014 Nominating Committee consisted of the following members: Alfreda Coward of Lauderhill, Florida; Richard A. DeMichele of Haddon Heights, New Jersey; Alan O. Olson of Des Moines, Iowa; and Rolf Schuetz Jr. of Fair Lawn, New Jersey.
+The ABA Solo, Small Firm and General Practice Division’s 2014–2015 Nominating Committee consisted of the following members: Alfreda Coward of Lauderhill, Florida; Richard A. DeMichele of Haddon Heights, New Jersey; Alan O. Olson of Des Moines, Iowa; and Rolf Schuetz Jr. of Fair Lawn, New Jersey.
 Scott LaBarre of Denver, Colorado, chaired this year’s Committee.
-The Committee met in person October 3, 2013, and October 4, 2013, at the Division’s Fall Meeting in Lexington, Kentucky.
-The Committee was charged with nominating a candidate for the office of Secretary and five candidates to serve as at-large members of the Division Council.
-There was one application for the office of Secretary and 12 applications for the at-large Council positions.
-All candidates were either interviewed in person or via telephone.
+The Committee met in person on October 23, 24, and 25, 2014, at the Division’s Fall Meeting in San Antonio, Texas.
+The Committee was charged with nominating a candidate for the office of secretary and five candidates to serve as at-large members of the Division’s Council.
+The Committee received one application for the office of secretary and 13 applications for the at-large Council positions.
+All candidates had the opportunity to be interviewed in person or via telephone.
 The Committee submitted the following slate for the election of officer and council members for the 2015–2016 Bar Year: